Sun: After core hydrogen exhaustion

 Models vary depending on the rate and timing of mass loss.
 Models that have higher mass loss on the red-giant branch produce smaller, less luminous stars at the tip of the asymptotic giant branch, perhaps only 2,000 times the luminosity and less than 200 times the radius.
 For the Sun, four thermal pulses are predicted before it completely loses its outer envelope and starts to make a planetary nebula.

 The post-asymptotic-giant-branch evolution is even faster.
 The luminosity stays approximately constant as the temperature increases, with the ejected half of the Sun's mass becoming ionised into a planetary nebula as the exposed core reaches 30,000 K, as if it is in a sort of blue loop.
 The final naked core, a white dwarf, will have a temperature of over 100,000 K and contain an estimated 54.05% of the Sun's present-day mass.
 Simulations indicate that the Sun may be among the least massive stars capable of forming a planetary nebula.
-The planetary nebula will disperse in about 10,000 years, but the white dwarf will survive for trillions of years before fading to a hypothetical super-dense black dwarf.
+This nebula will disperse in about 10,000 years, but the white dwarf will survive for trillions of years as it gradually fades to a hypothetical super-dense black dwarf.
 As such, it would give off no more energy.

-Location

-Solar System
+Gravitational domain and influence

-Location of the Sun within the Solar System, which extends to the edge of the Oort cloud, where at 125000 AU to 230000 AU, equal to several light-years, the Sun's gravitational sphere of influence ends.
+Location of the Sun within the Solar System, which extends to the edge of the Oort cloud where, at 125,000 to 230,000 au, the Sun's gravitational sphere of influence ends.

 The Sun has eight known planets orbiting it.
 This includes four terrestrial planets (Mercury, Venus, Earth, and Mars), two gas giants (Jupiter and Saturn), and two ice giants (Uranus and Neptune).
 The Solar System also has nine bodies generally considered as dwarf planets and some more candidates, an asteroid belt, numerous comets, and a large number of icy bodies which lie beyond the orbit of Neptune.
 Six of the planets and many smaller bodies also have their own natural satellites: in particular, the satellite systems of Jupiter, Saturn, and Uranus are in some ways like miniature versions of the Sun's system.